Offshore assets and foreign income

 Learn about HMRC's latest 'nudge' letters to offshore account holders.

 View our interactive map to get a wider picture of global adoption of the CRS.

 HMRC introduced the ‘Requirement to Correct’, which obliged taxpayers to disclose irregularities relating to offshore assets and foreign income before 30 September 2018.
 Failure to fully disclose will result in penalties of at least 100% of the tax in the absence of a ‘reasonable excuse’.

+Have you received a letter referencing the RTC?
 Please get in touch for confidential, ‘no obligation’ advice.